EpiphanySoft/oo/docs/dev.md

 # Development Setup

-In order to do development on Configly, you will need to enable Babel in your dev environment,
+In order to do development you will need to enable Babel in your dev environment,

 ## JetBrains (IntelliJ etc.)